mentorel/spider-nest/README.md

 # spider-nest
-Carrier board for Mentorel Spider SOM
+Schematic for the carrier board for Mentorel Spider SOM